silentdance/ram/intl.en-US/User Guide/Identity integration/Role-based SSO (beta version)/Role-based SSO overview.md

 1. Alice initiates an authentication request to the IdP through a program.
 2. The IdP generates an SAML response that contains the user's SAML assertion, and returns the SAML response to the program.
-3. The program calls Alibaba Cloud STS service API action [AssumeRoleWithSAML](../../../../../intl.en-US/API Reference (STS)/Operation interfaces/AssumeRoleWithSAML.md#), and forwards the information including the ARN of an Alibaba Cloud identity provider, the ARN of the role to be assumed, and the SAML assertion obtained from the IdP.
+3. The program calls the AssumeRoleWithSAML API action of the Alibaba Cloud STS service, and forwards the information including the ARN of an Alibaba Cloud IdP, the ARN of the role to be assumed, and the SAML assertion obtained from the IdP.
-4. STS service verifies the SAML assertion and returns an STS token to the program.
+4. The STS service verifies the SAML assertion and returns an STS token to the program.
 5. The program calls an Alibaba Cloud API action with the STS token.

-## Role-based SSO configuration {#section_kq5_wwr_bhb .section}
+## Configure role-based SSO {#section_kq5_wwr_bhb .section}

 Before you use role-based SSO, you must set configurations to establish trust between Alibaba Cloud and your IdP.

 1. To make sure your IdP is trusted by Alibaba Cloud, you must configure the IdP in the Alibaba Cloud console.